+General risk management policy under Section 22 of the Government Decree,

+2 Detailed rules on the authorisation procedures for the acquisition of a qualifying interests in UCITS managers are laid down in the guide titled "Authorisation of the acquisition of qualifying interest in UCITS managers", which is available on the MNB's website.

-- · General risk management policy under Section 22 of the Government Decree, - Business continuity policy under Section 3 of the Government Decree, - Conflict of interest policy under Section 11 of the Government Decree.
+Business continuity policy under Section 3 of the Government Decree,

+Conflict of interest policy under Section 11 of the Government Decree.